joshcomley/Overengineer/_posts/2015-12-19-Using-OpenIddict-to-easily-add-token-authentication-to-your-.NET-web-apps.markdown

 Great, now your system has the latest builds.

-Now, you're going to need to pull the latest and greatest packages into your project, so you'll need to create a custom `NuGet.config` file and put it in the same folder as your solution file, and you're going to need it to look like this:
+Now, you're going to need to pull the latest and "greatest" nightly nuget packages into your project, so you'll need to create a custom `NuGet.config` file and put it in the *same folder as your solution file*:

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>